 Each claim should be written with precision.
 Instead of claiming a method to 3D print a watch strap, specify the technique, material, and the resulting benefits, making it difficult for competitors to sidestep your patent.

 Patent offices will scrutinize your application, often returning with questions or concerns.

 Build a Relationship With Your Examiner

 Understand their concerns and be proactive in addressing them.
-Regular communication can streamline the review process and increase chances of approval.
+Regular communication can streamline the review process by examiners and increase chances of approval.

 Rejections Aren’t the End